Sonia Pressman Fuentes

 - April 22, 2012, interview of Sonia on Children’s Health & Fitness website.

-- Maternally Yours, one-hour panel discussion (with Sonia as one of two panelists) on Sarasota, FL, community radio station WSLR on April 17, 2012, on the employment rights of men and women under the law in connection with pregnancy and childbirth.
+- Maternally Yours, a one-hour panel discussion (with Sonia as one of two panelists) on Sarasota, FL, community radio station WSLR on April 17, 2012, on the employment rights of men and women under the law in connection with pregnancy and childbirth.

 - Sonia was a panelist on China Radio International’s Today Show out of Beijing, March 9, 2012, discussing the fact that more than half of the births to American women under thirty occur outside marriage.